Ninja-Squad/data-discovery/README.md

 ## Building other apps

+By default, the built application is RARe (without basket, i.e. without the possibility to add accessions to a basket and create an accession order on the rare-basket application).
-By default, the built application is RARe.
-But this project actually allows building other applications (WheatIS, for the moment, but more could come).
+But this project actually allows building other applications (RARe with basket and WheatIS, for the moment, but more could come).

 To build a different app, specify an `app` property when building.
 For example, to assemble the WheatIS app, run the following command